[CONTACT]

 ancient granite intrusions are exposed to weathering, as softer rocks

-Banknote Rocks, are located in Epworth, approximately 9 mi south east
+located in Epworth, approximately 9 mi southeast of Harare.
+There are

-of Harare.
-There are many different formations of the rocks,
+many different formations of the rocks, incorporating single and

-ncorporating single and paired columns of three or more rocks.
-These
+paired columns of three or more rocks.
+These formations are a feature

-formations are a feature of south and east tropical Africa from
+of south and east tropical Africa from northern South Africa

-n Zimbabwe are located in the Matobo National Park in Matabeleland.
+located in the Matobo National Park in Matabeleland.

 Changundega.
 It has been translated into all three of the main